OCamlPro/liquidity/docs/sphinx/src/index.rst

 =====================================

-Liquidity is a high-level statically-typed language to program Smart Contracts for Tezos.
+Liquidity is a high-level statically-typed language to program Smart Contracts for Dune Network.
 It uses a subset of the syntax of OCaml, and strictly complies to Michelson security restrictions.
 It comes with a decompiler that can translate Michelson contracts to Liquidity, for auditing purposes.